tynopet/homework/homework-62/sb_page30.md

         1. science fiction, fantasy, detective.

 3.
     Sasha woke up late because she had forgotten to set her alarm clock.
-She was having breakfast whe the telephone rang.
-It was her boss.He wanted to know why she didnt finish the report that he had asked her to do.
+She was having breakfast when the telephone rang.
+It was her boss.
+He wanted to know why she didn't finish the report that he had asked her to do.
 She quickly left the house to go to work.
-She was standing on the train when she noticed that lots of people looked at her feet.
+She was standing on the train when she noticed that lots of people were looking at her feet.
 Then, she realised that she had forgotten to put her shoes on.
-She weared her slippers.
+She was wearing her slippers.

 4.
     1. strike